streamr-dev/examples/BrokerApiNode/README.md

 # Broker APIs
 This example demostrates how to use the Streamr Broker API's from NodeJS.
-Node version 14/16 or higher is recommended.
+Node version 16 is recommended.

 ## Broker & SDKs
 - [Examples directory](https://github.com/streamr-dev/examples/blob/ECODR-34-broker-and-client/NodeJs/src/broker/)